 And we knew while there were criminal referrals that they wouldn't be made in this case.

-I think you're absolutely correct, but I think it's also important to reiterate what uh Joe said, and that this is the beginning of the cascade.
+I think you're absolutely correct, but I think it's also important to reiterate what Joe said and that this is the beginning of the cascade.

-But you gotta realize what has happened here.
+But you got to realize what has happened here.

-I mean, the inspector general, an independent agency within the DOJ, appointed this particular case, Michael Harwis appointed by President Obama, concluded that James Comey's retention handling, dissemination of these memos violated the Department of Justice policies, the FBI's policies, and his FBI employment agreement.
+I mean, the Inspector General, an independent agency within the DOJ, appointed this particular case, Michael Harvey was appointed by President Obama, concluded that James Comey's retention handling dissemination of these memos violated the Department of Justice policies, the FBI's policies, and his FBI employment agreement.

 I think it points to where this is going.